Cadene/vqa.pytorch/README.md

 python train.py -e --path_opt options/vqa/mutan_att_trainval.yaml --resume ckpt
 ```

-To obtain test and testdev results, you will need to zip your result json file (name it as `results.zip`) and to submit it on the [evaluation server](https://competitions.codalab.org/competitions/6961).
+To obtain test and testdev results on VQA 1.0, you will need to zip your result json file (name it as `results.zip`) and to submit it on the [evaluation server](https://competitions.codalab.org/competitions/6961).

 ## Documentation